open-modding-alliance/.github/profile/README.md

 3. 👩‍💻 Apply as a contributor 👩‍💻
 4. ❤️ Spread the word and use our assets!

-### 📚 Unofficial GDN (U-GDN) / LUA Reference Library
+### 📚 Community SDK
 This is our effort to bridge the gap between the official Giants Developer Network and the knowledge spread throughout the FS modding community.
-Sort of an FS modding knowledgebase or "Unofficial FS SDK".
+Sort of an FS modding knowledgebase and FS LUA Reference Library.

 #### Main sections
 **LUA Reference Library**